valchevvv/The_Learning_App/README.txt

 client - The front-end of this app server - The back-end of this app

-To run the app properly you need to visit each of theese folders and do the steps that are in their `README.txt` files
+To run the app properly you need to visit each of theese folders and do the steps that are in their `README.txt` files.